-The Sub-Fund's investment objective is to generate long-term capital growth by investing in global Equity Markets with a focus on theme and stock selection in accordance with the environmental and social characteristics promoted by the Sub-Fund.
+The Sub-Fund's investment objective is to generate long-term capital growth by investing in China A-Shares equity markets of the PRC in accordance with the environmental and social characteristics promoted by the Sub-Fund.
 The Sub-Fund's general investment strategy is described in the prospectus.